Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Results and Analysis

-Therefore, besides corroborating the finding from prior work that LLMs show structural priming effects, the current results suggest that, in general, \textbf{larger models tend to show a stronger IFE than smaller models, meaning that IFE strength correlates with ICL capability} (since larger models also typically perform better at ICL than smaller models).
-Assuming that ICL capability correlates with LLM size, given the currently observed pattern, we predict that larger models such as \textsc{GPT4} should show an even stronger and more significant IFE.
+Therefore, besides corroborating the finding from prior work that LLMs show structural priming effects, the current results suggest that \textbf{larger models tend to show a stronger IFE than smaller models, meaning that IFE strength correlates with ICL capability} since larger models also typically perform better at ICL than smaller models \citep{brown2020language}.
+Assuming that ICL capability correlates with LLM size, given the currently observed pattern, we predict that larger models such as \textsc{GPT4} should show an even stronger IFE.